D.I.Y. (song): Release

-Critical reception and analysis
+Critical reception

 The Chicago Sun-Times thought that "D.I.Y." was one of the few highlights on Gabriel's 1978 eponymous release.
 Rolling Stone was also complimentary of the song, labeling it as a "good rock number".
 The Rolling Stone Album Guide described the song as "a paean to self-produced punk" that was "especially prescient in the post-Napster world."
 Robert Christgau of The Village Voice earmarked "D.I.Y." as a "hard-rock landmark in a hard-rock year."
 NME noted the song's "potent" snare drum and "exquisite chord sequence complimenting the rhythm."

+Cashbox wrote that the song had "a clever, esoteric feel and nice arrangement of horns, libido voices" with a "solid beat, piano and acoustic guitar scale runs and a hypnotic chorus."
+Record World was complimentary of the single remix, calling it "excellent" and said that the song "rocks with a message."
 Paste and The Guardian included the song on their lists of the greatest Peter Gabriel songs, with the latter deeming it a "crisp new-wave stomper".

 In his book Without Frontiers: The Life and Music of Peter Gabriel, author Daryl Easlea favorably compared D.I.Y. to Gabriel's lead single from his debut album, "Solsbury Hill", adding that it was "another plea for independence" that evoked "the do it yourself ethos of the new wave movement".
 However, author Graeme Scarfe was more critical, saying that the song "lacks the charm of 'Solsbury Hill'".
 In a concert review for Gabriel's 1978 tour, the Derby Telegraph identified punk influences in "D.I.Y." and felt that the song was a musical departure from "Solsbury Hill".